The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 Are point-and-shoot cameras better than phones?

-Now that smartphones produce such good-quality images you might wonder why you'd bother investing in a point-and-shoot but believe us, there is a massive difference in image quality.
-Even the smallest sensors in the cheapest point and shoots are usually bigger than the tiny ones in your smartphone.
-Features such as the built-in flash will also be much better quality than a phone flash and the zoom will cover a bigger range.
+Now that smartphones produce such good-quality images, you might wonder why you'd bother investing in a point-and-shoot – but there is a massive difference in image quality.
+Even the smallest sensors in the cheapest point-and-shoots are usually physically bigger than the tiny sensors in your smartphone.
+Features such as built-in flash will also be much better quality than a phone flash, and the zoom will cover a bigger range.

-If you are looking for a really high-end point-and-shoot, check out our guide on the best compact cameras which covers more advanced and more expensive models, which have larger sensors to deliver a superior image quality.
+If you are looking for a really high-end point-and-shoot, check out our guide on the best compact cameras, where we cover more advanced and more expensive models, which have larger sensors to deliver a superior image quality.

-What you should look for in point and shoot cameras
+What should I look for in a point-and-shoot camera?

 Cheap and simple

-Even the most basic point-and-shoot cameras will offer better image quality and more zoom capabilities than your phone.
-They might not have some of the more advanced features of more expensive models but at they're affordable and will get the job done.
+Even the most basic point-and-shoot cameras offer better image quality and more zoom capability than your phone.
+They might not have some of the more advanced features of more expensive cameras, but they're affordable and will get the job done.

-Whether or not you're an outdoorsy person, a waterproof camera is a great option your you, as they're more robust and can be used near water or in the rain without any qualms.
-They're great for beach holidays, using by the pool, or taking on adventures as they are rugged enough to handle getting dropped.
+Whether or not you're an outdoorsy person, a waterproof camera is a great option, as they're more robust and can be used near water or in the rain without any qualms.
+They're great for beach holidays, using by the pool, or taking on adventures, as they are rugged enough to handle getting dropped.

 Sensor size

 Point-and-shoot cameras have smaller sensors than you find in mirrorless or DSLR cameras, which allows them to be housed in a pocket-sized shell and often offer you a built-in zoom.
 The best point-and-shoot cameras have a so-called 1in or Type 1 sensor - which measures 13.2 x 8.8mm.
-Other point-and-shoot models in this guide (which are cheaper, or have longer zooms) have a smaller 1/2.3in sensor which measure 6.17 x 4.56mm.
-The bigger the sensor, the better the image quality will be - and the better the performance will be in lowlight.
-Some compact cameras have even bigger sensors - check out our guides to the best full-frame compacts, and the best APS-C compact cameras.
+Other point-and-shoot models in this guide (which are cheaper, or have longer zooms) have a smaller 1/2.3in sensor, which measures 6.17 x 4.56mm.
+The bigger the sensor, the better the image quality will be – and the better the performance will be in low light.
+Some compact cameras have even bigger sensors - check out our guides to the best full-frame compacts and the best APS-C compact cameras.

 How we test point and shoot cameras